CSLewin/APBW/mess/Combat Procedure.md

 - Passive Defense: 1M

 ### Active Defense
 Commit significant effort to a Parry, Dodge, or Block against an attack.
 You may only take this action if you have the momentum to spend on it.
+Your Parry, Dodge, or Block roll receives a +3 bonus, even if an ability changes the cost of Active Defense.

 ### Passive Defense
-Parry, Dodge, or Block an attack with minimal effort. *You may take this action even if it would result in holding negative momentum, but your Parry, Dodge, or Block roll suffers a penalty equal to your negative momentum.*
+Parry, Dodge, or Block an attack with minimal effort. **You may spend momentum to take this action even if it would result in holding negative momentum,** but your Parry, Dodge, or Block roll suffers a penalty equal to your negative momentum.